Durjoy001/Java_Tutorial/Java OOPs Concepts/Java Object Class/Method/README.md

 **Protected:** When we use protected access specifier, the method is **accessible within the same package or subclasses in a different package.**
 **Default:** When we do not use any access specifier in the method declaration, Java uses default access specifier by default.
 It is **visible only from the same package only.**

+### Static Method
+A method that has static keyword is known as static method.
+In other words, a method that belongs to a class rather than an instance of a class is known as a static method.
+**The main advantage of a static method is that we can call it without creating an object.** It can access static data members and also change the value of it.
+It is used to create an instance method.
+It is invoked by using the class name.
+The best example of a static method is the main() method.

+### Instance Method
+The method of the class is known as an instance method.
+It is a non-static method defined in the class.
+Before calling or invoking the instance method, it is necessary to create an object of its class.
+Let's see an example of an instance method.